aragon/aragon-wiki/docs/jobs/openings/DAC-UX_Designer.md

 As part of the ongoing efforts to build out the Aragon infrastructure, the Aragon Foundation is [collaborating with Giveth](https://blog.aragon.org/aragon-dac-a-new-community-effort-to-foster-aragons-development-led-by-giveth/) to build out a second core team that will help end-users experiment with the Aragon stack.
 We're looking for an experienced UX Designer to lead the creation of revolutionary governance modules.

+We expect this position to hold a leadership role (different than a management role) in a flat organization.

 The first task will be to research TCR's taking special note of input from Jeff, who wants to build a system [following this design](https://blog.goodaudience.com/rewriting-the-story-of-human-collaboration-c33a8a4cd5b8).
 Then creating a design spec for this application and executing on that design, working with the DAC Dev team, using reusable components from the Aragon UI toolset given the already designed contracts.

-The next tasks will likely be to integrate [Universal Logins](https://www.youtube.com/watch?v=F5t94cCg6XE) while helping to hire the team which will support the community, do user research, and manage community contributions.
+The next tasks will likely be of your choosing but integrating [Universal Logins](https://www.youtube.com/watch?v=F5t94cCg6XE) while helping to hire and inspire the team which will support the community, doing user research, and managing community contributions are likely to be on your list of priorities.

-We expect this position to hold a leadership role in a flat organization.

 ### Responsibilities